-When seeing this image for the first time, the student would create an immediate association between the course and it's subject, and there would be no possible confusion about what is exactly the course about.
+When seeing this image for the first time, the student would create an immediate association between the course and its subject, and there would be no possible confusion about what is exactly the course about.

 On the other hand, here is a bad example of an Excel course thumbnail:

 In this example, the branding colors don't reflect the Excel brand.
-Also, although the Excel icon is included in the center of the design, there are many other distracting elements in the design that are not associated to Excel.
+Also, although the Excel icon is included in the center of the design, there are many other distracting elements in the design that are not associated with Excel.

 The student would be left wondering what is this course exactly about: accounting, manufacturing, transportation?

-Although adding more things to the design is very tempting, all of those extra design elements are just distracting and take away from our end goal which is to create a strong visual association to the course topic.
+Although adding more things to the design is very tempting, all of those extra design elements are just distracting and take away from our end goal which is to create a strong visual association with the course topic.

 You want to reduce as much as possible the number of visual elements, in order to make the message of the thumbnail more effective.

-In design, less is more so if your designer proposes extra design elements to your initial design as they often tend to, you can ask them to provide a second version without those extra elements and reduce the design to its essential.
+In design, less is more so if your designer proposes extra design elements to your initial design as they often tend to, you can ask them to provide a second version without those extra elements and reduce the design to its essentials.